 The Company benefits from the U.K. and U.S. research and development tax credit regimes.
-In the U.K. a portion of the Company's losses can be surrendered for a cash rebate of up to 33.35% of eligible expenditures.
+In the United Kingdom, a portion of the Company's losses can be surrendered for a cash rebate of up to 33.35% of eligible expenditures incurred prior to April 1, 2023.
+This rate will reduce in respect of expenditure incurred from April 1, 2023 onwards.
 In the U.S. the Company is able to offset the research and development credits against corporation tax payable.
 Such credits are accounted for within the tax provision in the year in which the expenditures are incurred.